Garden-AI/garden/docs/user_guide/tutorial.md

 We start by developing a Pipeline, which will contain of all the code necessary to e.g. clean some input data and make a prediction using the pre-trained model we want to make reproducible and accessible by others.

-A pipeline is typically defined in its own python module/file, and the `garden-ai pipeline create` command will generate a partially-filled `pipeline_name/pipeline.py` file, with templated starter code you can easily fill in.
+A pipeline is typically defined in its own python module or file, and the `garden-ai pipeline create` command will generate a partially-filled `pipeline_name/pipeline.py` file, with templated starter code you can easily complete.
 For example:

 ```bash
 garden-ai pipeline create looking_glass_pipeline \